ben-zen/sammamish-router/README.md

 It would be useful to be able to get key signing abilities established, such as being able to RDP into a machine without the certificate warning popping up and interrupting me.

+## Build notes

+### Case oddities

+The case came with a faceplate, but it's one for an older layout of Supermicro I/O, and as such doesn't work with the new layouts.
+The normal I/O shield also doesn't fit, so I'll need to order the correct faceplate.

+The PSU came with a full 20-pin ATX power connector, even though this board's pinout only requires 4 of the pins; I'll correct for this by pulling pins from the ATX connector and attaching them to the 4-pin piece, then cutting down the remaining ATX pins.

+There is a fan mount adapter that I didn't get, but I think I'll 3d print one, and add a carbon filter slot behind it.

+### Software additions and changes

+Notes from setting up `sshd`:

+- Re-order the host keys to put `ed25519` first
+- Uncomment the `PubkeyAuthentication yes` line to enable use of keys for auth
+- Ensure that `~/.ssh` and files under it are only writeable by the user!

+dnsmasq is already installed, but needs to be set up